 'Tis the season of the swimming pool, and here at Shots we've been patronizing our local public pools to escape the heat.
 One can't, however, frequent a pool without eventually contemplating its cleanliness, especially during a heat wave, when it's packed with people of all ages.

-And you're bound to run into some unpleasant truths if you start digging into pool cleanliness.
-We learned, for example, that the Centers for Disease Control and Prevention reported this year that unhealthy pools are surprisingly common: About 1 out of 8 public pools inspected in 13 states in 2008 violated health codes and had to be immediately closed.
+But you're bound to run into some unpleasant truths if you start digging into pool cleanliness.
+We learned, for example, that the Centers for Disease Control and Prevention has reported that unhealthy pools are surprisingly common: About 1 out of 8 public pools inspected in 13 states in 2008 violated health codes and had to be immediately closed.

 The main problem is that chlorine and pH levels get out of whack and can lead to diarrhea and ear and skin infections.
 A good chlorine level is between 1.0 and 4.0 parts per million (ppm), while the pH should be between 7.2 and 7.8.
 Together, they keep bad bacteria at bay: If pH goes up too high, chlorine's germ-killing power deflates.